mishapadidar/alpha_particle_opt/lab_notebook.md

 ### TODO
 - Update overleaf document with Stella algorithm details.
+- The axisymmetric bfield computation is wrong.
+We should see the field rotating around the magnetic axis.
 - Implement cubic interpolation that leverages the time splitting to do lower dimension interpolation.
-Remember that periodic directions can be interpolated with spectral accuracy using trig polynomials.
-For cubic interpolation we can use the eqtools package (https://eqtools.readthedocs.io/en/latest/eqtools.html#eqtools.trispline.Spline) or we can implement the somewhat cheaper cubic interpolation by Ritchie.
+For cubic interpolation use the simsopt cubic interpolatror (https://simsopt.readthedocs.io/en/latest/simsoptpp.html#simsoptpp.RegularGridInterpolant3D).
+Ask Florian about its usage b/c documentation is limited.
 - Switch to boozer/VMEC coordinates.
 - Implement MPI parallelism